Jingwen7/VAT-Variant-Annotation-Tool/README.md

 <!-- Introduction-->
 ## Introduction

-VAT is a variant annotation tool that parses VCF files, annotates the following information and output annotation in a tsv file.
+VAT is a variant annotation tool that parses VCF files, annotates the following information and outputs annotation to a tsv file.
 1. Depth of sequence coverage at the site of variation.
 2. Number of reads supporting the variant.
 3. Percentage of reads supporting the variant versus those supporting reference reads.
 4. Gene of the variant, type of variation (substitution, insertion, deleteion, CNV, etc.) and their effect (missense, silent, intergenic, etc.).
 The API documentation is available here: https://rest.ensembl.org/#VEP
 5. The minor allele frequency of the variant if available.
-6. Additional annotations: rsid, minor_allele_freq, minor_allele, clin_sig, transcript_id, gene_id, impact, gene_symbol, biotype, polyphen_prediction, and sift_prediction.
+6. Additional annotations: genotype, rsid, minor_allele_freq, minor_allele, clin_sig, transcript_id, gene_id, impact, gene_symbol, biotype, polyphen_prediction, and sift_prediction.
 NOTE: there might be multiple transcript_id, gene_id, gene_symbol, polyphen_prediction, sift_prediction for each variant.

 <!-- GETTING STARTED -->